evoluteur/react-crud-icons/README.md

 ![Screenshot](screenshots/hover.gif)

 To disable the icon hover effect, set theme = "none".
+It will only render the SVG without CSS classes.

 ### 6 Sizes